ufal/lindat-repository-vagrant/README.md

 * dspace.sql
 * utilities.sql

-At the moment, only the _user.sql_ is present which imports the dspace@lindat.cz user (the create-administrator script for DSpace 1.8.2 does not have appropriate command line options).
+At the moment, only the _user.sql_ is present which imports the dspace@lindat.cz user.